 Why did the chicken cross the road?

-Reflections on the Consumer Society through the History, Life and Death of Chicken
+Reflections on the consumer society through the history, life and death of the chicken

 Giuseppe Abate elaborated a series of materials and artworks produced with chicken’s scraps: bones, blood, eggshells, skin, egg-yolk, egg-white and egg-membrane.

-For the realization of this work he combined the Organic Chicken Tempera Colours, the Eggshell Mosaic and the Chicken Feet Leather materials with advertisements, images, proverbs, newspaper articles about brawls into chicken-shops, and anything else he found on the chicken’s cult.
-His aim was to reverse the often- comical chicken commercials, and to match two apparently different realities: the world full of violence and abuses of chicken’s meat industries; and the world where stressed and non-lucid people are fighting and killing each other in cheap chicken shops.
+For the realisation of this work they combined the organic chicken tempera colours, eggshell mosaics and chicken feet leather materials.
+Transforming and reimaging them into advertisements, images, proverbs, newspaper articles about brawls in chicken-shops and anything else they found on the chicken’s cult.
+Their aim was to reverse the often comical chicken commercials, to match two apparently different realities: the world full of violence and abuses of chicken’s meat industries and the world where stressed and non-lucid people are fighting and killing each other in cheap chicken shops.

 Graduate Showcase Collection Jewellery, Textiles and Materials Programme (Video)

 Abate Video Cock Pit Final 2020 (Video)